keiziapurba/Health-Insurance-Cross-Sell-Prediction/README.md

 ### **- Feature Transformation**
-- Annual Premium was **normalized** with the normalization because the data was very large and so that it was normalized.
+- Annual Premium was **normalized** with the log transformation because the data was very large and so that it was normalized.
 - Age and Vintage was **standarized** with standarization to bring down all the features to a common scale without distorting.